raspberrypilearning/morse-code-virtual-radio/worksheet.md

 First boot up your Raspberry Pi and log in.

-Headphones are advisable in a classroom environment, to avoid distracting others around you.
-If you *are* using headphones or a speaker on the Raspberry Pi, you will need to run the following command to redirect sound to the headphone socket:
+As this exercise involves noise, you should use headphones if you are in a classroom environment, to avoid distracting others around you.
+If you are using headphones or a speaker on the Raspberry Pi, you will need to run the following command to redirect sound to the headphone socket:

 ```bash
 sudo amixer cset numid=3 1